 A chance encounter between Eric Long and Ian Friedman in the early part of 2015 led to Mr. Long joining the firm shortly thereafter.
 The attorneys crossed paths in a hallway and stopped as they looked familiar to one another.

-A brief discussion revealed that Mr. Long was a law student in Mr. Friedman’s Cybercrime class at the Cleveland-Marshall College of Law years earlier.
+A brief discussion revealed that Mr. Long was a law student in Mr. Friedman’s Cybercrime class at the Ohio-Marshall College of Law years earlier.
 Mr. Long explained through further discussion that upon graduation, he moved to Chicago, Illinois where he accepted a position as a litigator handling a diverse range of cases.
 They decided to work together on some criminal cases and the rest is history.

 The firm has always recognized that utilizing the civil process could help defeat or mitigate the existing criminal investigation or prosecution.
 Accordingly, Mr. Long brings his wealth of legal knowledge as a dynamic not routinely seen in criminal defense firms.
 By way of example, Mr. Long would handle the professional licensing board proceedings for a doctor being criminally prosecuted or the Title IX hearing for a college student accused of sexual misconduct.

 Mr. Long’s experience within these different realms is an extraordinary benefit to the firm’s clients as it arms the defense with greater information.